arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 In our scenario, these are files we don't want to track.
 Putting these files under version control would be a waste of disk space.
 What's worse, having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

 We do this by creating a file in the root directory of our project called `.gitignore`.
+That dot at the beginning is intentional!
+The file must be named this exactly for `.gitignore` to work properly.
 Each line in this file is a rule for a type of file Git should ignore.
 Use your favorite text editor to make `.gitignore` contain the two lines:

 ```
 *.dat